 CCCC's comprehensive schedule of distance education courses provides a top-quality, fully-accredited educational alternative for the self-directed, independent learner who values quality, convenience, and flexibility.
 Distance education courses contain the same basic content, require the same academic rigor, and offer the same semester credits as traditional courses.
 The major difference between face-to-face courses and distance courses is the instructional delivery method.
 Courses are offered using three methods: online, hybrid, and web-assisted.
 Through distance education, travel to campus is minimal or not required at all.
-Hybrid course delivery reduces on-site sessions but still requires regular on-campus meetings.
-Distance courses are learnerfocused, challenging, and demand as much or more time than traditional courses.
+Hybrid and web-assisted deliveries reduce on-site sessions but still require regular on-campus meetings.
+Distance courses are learner-focused, challenging, and demand as much or more time than traditional courses.
 Students who are considering enrolling in a distance program or a distance course should work closely with their faculty advisor or counselor.